dhextras/melody_help/README.md

    ON CONFLICT (id) DO NOTHING;

    -- Create Policies for Tables & Buckets

+   -- Allow read access for All buckets
+   CREATE POLICY "Enable read access for all users"
+   ON "storage"."buckets" FOR SELECT USING (true);

    -- Allow read access to 'playlists' table
    CREATE POLICY "Allow read access to playlists table"